 The Sub-Zero 600 Series is the built-in line you find in most Bay Area estate kitchens, and it is the unit we service more than any other luxury fridge.
 After fifteen-plus years on these, the failures fall into a short, predictable list.
-This is what the 600 Series is, what goes wrong, and why the answer is almost always to fix it.
+This is what the 600 Series is, what goes wrong, and who handles the fix.

 The models